joostpieters/worms/README.md

  [x] Saving worms once you've trained them

- [ ] Keep track of triangles forms for highlights at end
+ [ ] Keep track of triangles formed for highlights at end

- [x] Loading saved worms
+ [ ] Loading saved worms

  [X] More than one worm